International Relief Fund 2021

 Maintaining and strengthening partnership structures

 In 2020, the Federal Foreign Office and the Goethe-Institut initiated an International Relief Fund in response to the effects of the coronavirus pandemic on cultural organisations abroad.
 With the support of other intermediary organisations, the relief fund was able to contribute to maintaining cultural partner’s structures abroad and at the same time to strengthen social diversity and local cultural life.
 The consortium partners of the International Relief Fund have agreed to continue the funding in 2021.
 The Federal Foreign Office has doubled the funds to around 6 million euros.
 This allowed the maximum individual funding to be increased to 30,000 euros and the funding period to be extended to 6 months.
 The Goethe-Institut is again in charge of the entire coordination of the fund.
 Other members of the consortium in 2021 are the S. Fischer Foundation and the Robert Bosch Foundation, which have doubled their funding to 100,000 euros.
-The German UNESCO Commission, the DAAD Artists-in-Berlin Program and the Siemens Foundation are participating with their own projects.
+The German Commission for UNESCO, the DAAD Artists-in-Berlin Program and the Siemens Foundation are participating with their own projects.

 Application Procedure 2021